Sealonk/mlgc-server/README.md

-# mlgc-bserver - Skin Cancer Detection API
+# mlgc-mserver - Skin Cancer Detection API

 This repository provides a backend server for skin cancer detection using machine learning.
 It uses TensorFlow.js to load a pre-trained model, processes image uploads, and returns predictions (Cancer or Non-cancer).
 The predictions are then stored in Firebase Firestore for later access.